 The greatest of all Samuel’s deeds found in this book is the anointing of David.
-The books that bear his name are those that in reality are about the true David, the great Son of David, the Anointed (1Sam 2:35), Christus, Who always stands before God’s attention.
-God always had His King in mind.
+The books that bear his name are those that actually are about the true David, the great Son of David, the Anointed (1Sam 2:35), Christ, Who always stands before God’s attention.
+God always has His King in mind.
 Christ is the center of God’s counsels.

 Jacob speaks of Him in connection with Shiloh and the ruler’s staff (Gen 49:10).
-We also hear it in the words of Balaam, when he speaks of a star and a king (Num 24:17b).
+We also hear it in the words of Balaam when he speaks of a star and a king (Num 24:17b).
 Moses speaks of Him in the royal law (Deu 17:14-20).
 At the end of the book of Judges the king is missing.
-There we see how it goes then (Jdg 21:25).
+There we see how things go then (Jdg 21:25).

 Eli is replaced by a prophet, not by a new high priest.
 With this, a new office has been introduced into the people.
 The prophet is also an intercessor.
 By his speaking to the people on behalf of God and by his intercession on behalf of the people with God, the prophet prepares the people to receive God’s king.
 This is only possible, however, after the king of the people has been there first.
 As an application for our time we can say that the service of the New Testament prophet brings the hearts of the people under the rule of the Lord Jesus.

-In the book of Judges and the 1st and 2nd book of Samuel we see a picture of the history of Christianity.
-We can compare this with the history of Christianity given to us prophetically in Revelation 2-3.
+In the book of Judges and the 1st and 2nd book of Samuel we see a picture of the history of professing Christianity.
+We can compare this with the history of the church on earth given to us prophetically in Revelation 2-3.
 In Judges we recognize the church in Thyatira (Rev 2:18-29).
 In Eli, in the beginning of 1 Samuel, we see the principles of Sardis (Rev 3:1-6).
 Eli is a believing man, but his works are not perfect.
-He has the name to live, but is dead.
+He has the name to live but is dead.
 We see this especially in his sons.
 In Judges little is said about priests.
 What is said of it shows us the degeneration of the priesthood in Eli’s sons.
 It is a picture of how the priesthood has developed in Protestantism.

 There are two applications to make.
 The first application is the prophetic one for Israel.
 Prophetically we see in this book the remnant of Israel connected with David.
 We also see that David and his people are persecuted by Saul who is a picture of the antichrist.
 In Hannah and her son Samuel the spirit of the remnant comes to the fore.